mjwelchphd/GalaxyRevisited/README.md

 )
 ```

-- testButton: this works basically the same as _testLink_, except that it looks for a button.
+- testButton: this works the same as _testLink_, except that it looks for a button.

 ```swift
 try testButton(